Most Blackboard courses are linked directly to a single programme or module in RISIS e.g.

 LA1PA9N IWLP Arabic 1 (non credit-bearing with Script Support)

-- When first introduced in 2018-19, the code for a merged course ended in MRG.
-From 2019-20 the course code will end in MOD – further details.
+- When first introduced in 2018-19, the code for a Merged Course ended in MRG.
+From 2019-20 the course code ends in MOD – further details.

 Steps to take if you want to use a Merged Course in 2019-20

 You will need to identify all of the RISIS module codes which are to be merged.

 - Or, if you want to copy content from an existing Blackboard course, please Request a Course Copy

 When a shared Blackboard space is required in addition to the Blackboard courses created for RISIS modules or programmes, there are two options

 When deciding which is best for you the key question is: Do I need a distinct Blackboard site each year / for each new student cohort?

 - If the answer to this question is yes, then you should request a Supplementary Course.